Samir Handanović: 2010 World Cup, Euro 2016 qualifying and retirement

 Handanović was ever-presented in the 2010 FIFA World Cup qualifying, playing every single minute of the qualifying campaign.
 Slovenia began the qualifiers with a 1–1 away draw against Poland, where Handanović was beaten in 17th minute to a Michał Żewłakow penalty kick.

-In May 2010, Handanović was named in Slovenia's final list of 23 players to represent the country at the 2010 FIFA World Cup.
+In June 2010, Handanović was named in Slovenia's final list of 23 players to represent the country at the 2010 FIFA World Cup.
 Slovenia was placed in Group C with Algeria, England and the United States.
 In the team's opening match against Algeria, Handanović debuted for the first time in a major tournament, keeping a clean sheet as Slovenia managed to win 1–0 at Peter Mokaba Stadium to grab their first three points.
-In the next match, against the U.S. at Ellis Park Stadium, Slovenia was leading 2–0 at half time, but in the second half Handanović was beaten by Landon Donovan and Michael Bradley, with the match finishing 2–2.
-Slovenia were eliminated from the tournament after finishing third in their group with four points, behind the U.S. and England, following a 1–0 defeat to the latter side in their final first–round match at Nelson Mandela Bay Stadium on 23 June.
+In the next match, against the United States at Ellis Park Stadium, Slovenia was leading 2–0 at half time, but in the second half Handanović was beaten by Landon Donovan and Michael Bradley, with the match finishing 2–2.
+Slovenia were eliminated from the tournament after finishing third in their group with four points, behind the United States and England, following a 1–0 defeat to the latter in their final match at Nelson Mandela Bay Stadium on 23 June.

 On 18 November 2015, Handanović announced his retirement from the national team after Slovenia failed to qualify for UEFA Euro 2016, crashing out with a 3–1 aggregate defeat to Ukraine in the play-offs.
-Handanović ended his eleven-year international career with 81 caps for Slovenia, being the most capped goalkeeper and one of the most capped players of all time; his starting position was taken over by Jan Oblak.
+He ended his eleven-year international career with 81 caps for Slovenia, being one of the most capped players of all time; his starting position was taken over by Jan Oblak.